philipJFpfahl/Squirrel_tutorial/README.md

 []
 ```

-using the post processors of Squirrel we can calculate the static reactivity loss due to the flowing fuel.
+Using the post processors of Squirrel we can calculate the static reactivity loss due to the flowing fuel "Rho_flow" and the spacialy weighted (or effective) DNP source "S".

 ```
 [Postprocessors]